-Elterngeld in Germany [2023 Parental Allowance]
+Elterngeld in Germany [2024 Parental Allowance] - Live In Germany

 Are you a new parent?
 Do you want to give your child a bright future?
 Did you and your kids move to Germany recently?
 Are you worried about increased expenses after having a new family member?
 No worries, you might be entitled to receive an elterngeld in Germany (parental allowance) to minimise the loss of earnings caused by the birth of your newborn.
 The German federal government encourages both parents to spend quality time with the newborn.
 They adopt a policy in which both parents can share the amount of parental allowance.